-In order to complete the programme in the minimum period you should register for one 15 credit elective module and your Capstone Project in your first study session.
-Then in your second study session you should register for your second 15 credit elective module and you will complete the second part of the Capstone Project.
+In order to complete the programme in the minimum period, students should register for one 15 credit elective module and the Capstone Project in their first study session.
+Then in their second study session, they should register for their second 15 credit elective module and they will complete the second part of the Capstone Project.
 Not all modules will run in every study session.

-You must register for at least one 15 credit elective module in your first study session.
+Students must register for at least one 15 credit elective module in their first study session.